-Resetting the system using the console The console interfaces with the 900 Series HP 3000 through the access port (AP) located in the channel I/O (CIO) section of the system card cage.
-In addition to providing other features and commands, the AP allows the system manager or system operator (OP capability) to issue hard or soft resets from the console keyboard instead of using the front panel reset switch.
-(The system is secured from anyone accidentally entering an AP command.
-It responds to AP commands only when the console is placed in control mode by entering (CTRL) (B).)
+With the release of the A and N-class systems, MPE supports two different types of access into the system service ports.
+For NIO based systems, the console interfaces with the 900 Series HP 3000 through the access port (AP) located in the channel I/O (CIO) section of the system card cage.
+For A and N-class systems, the Guardian Service Processor (GSP) provides access through the core I/O card.

+In addition to providing other features and commands, both the GSP and the AP allow the system manager or system operator (OP capability) to issue hard or soft resets from the console keyboard instead of using the front panel reset switch.
+(The system is secured from anyone accidentally entering an GSP/AP command.
+It responds to GSP/AP commands only when the console is placed in control mode by entering CTRL B.)

-The access port supports two two-character commands for resetting the system, as described in Table 2-1.
+The access port supports two, two-character commands for resetting the system, as described in Table 2-1..

 Command Description RS Reset SPU (hard reset).
-This command, is equivalent to using the RESET switch on Series 950 through 980 systems or to powering on Series 922 through Series 949 systems.
-RS initiates a processor self-test that resets memory and terminates all I/O operations.
-Do not use this type of reset in preparation for a dump. тс Transfer of control (soft reset).
-This command, equivalent to using the RESET switch on Series 922 through 949 systems, initiates a reset that preserves the current processor state, terminates all I/O operations, and performs a nondisruptive memory test.
+This command initiates a processor self-test that resets memory and terminates all I/O operations.
+Do not use this type of reset in preparation for a dump.